 Command System

-This document describes the Command pattern implementation in helios, including command buffering, dispatching, and integration with the game loop.
+This document describes the Command pattern implementation in helios, including compile-time typed command buffering, handler routing, and integration with the game loop.

 Overview

 The Command System provides a mechanism for deferred action execution.
-Instead of immediately modifying game state, actions are encapsulated as Command objects, buffered, and executed in a controlled batch during the game loop.
+Instead of immediately modifying game state, actions are encapsulated as lightweight command structs, buffered in compile-time typed queues, and executed in a controlled batch during the game loop.
 This decouples input handling from action processing and enables deterministic, reproducible game logic.

 │ flush()